-The Company entered into an asset purchase agreement with Timeout Studios Inc. ("Timeout") on May 31, 2016, for the purchase of certain software assets in the aggregate amount of \$60 and included in software additions (see Note 6 to the accompanying consolidated condensed interim financial statements for the three months and nine months ended December 31, 2018).
-Pursuant to the terms of the asset purchase agreement, the Company executed a promissory note in favor of Timeout in the principal amount of \$45, payable in equal monthly installments of \$2.5 from June 2016 to May 2017, and \$1.25 each month from June 2017 to May 2018.
+The Company entered into an asset purchase agreement with Timeout Studios Inc. ("Timeout") on May 31, 2016, for the purchase of certain software assets in the aggregate amount of \$60 and included in software additions (Note 6).
+Pursuant to the terms of the asset purchase agreement, the Company executed a promissory note in favor of Timeout in the principal amount of \$45, payable in equal monthly installments of \$2.50 from June 2016 to May 2017, and \$1.25 each month from June 2017 to May 2018.
 An additional earn-out was contemplated under the terms of the asset purchase agreement provided that the acquired assets result in certain revenue objectives in the first twelve months following the acquisition.
 These objectives have not been met.
 Therefore, no additional consideration is required.
-As at December 31, 2018, the principal amount outstanding on the promissory note is \$nil (December 31, 2017 - \$6).
+As at March 31, 2019, the principal amount outstanding on the promissory note is \$nil (March 31, 2018 - \$nil).

 The Company is party to certain management contracts.
 The Company has minimum contractual commitments with these contracts of \$130, all due within one year.
 Included is a contractual commitment to pay a consultant \$100 on termination of his contract by the Company without cause or in the event of a "change of control" as defined in the consulting agreement; provided however in no event shall the Company be required to pay more than \$100 if both events should occur simultaneously.
-As a triggering event had not occurred, no provision has been made with respect to this commitment.
-In addition, included in the management contracts is a contractual commitment to pay an employee approximately \$43 on termination of the employee by the Company without cause in the event of a "change of control" (as defined in the employment agreement) occurring within one (1) year of such "change of control".
-If a triggering event has not occurred, no provision has been made with respect to this commitment.
+As a triggering event has not occurred, no provision has been made with respect to this commitment.
+In addition, included in the management contracts is a contractual commitment to pay an employee approximately \$43 on termination of the employee by the Company without cause in the event of a "change of control" (as defined in the employment agreement) occurring within one (1)

+year of such "change of control".
+As a triggering event has not occurred, no provision has been made with respect to this commitment.

 The Company has a profit-sharing plan to incentivize employees and certain officers of the Corporation to meet specific goals and objectives.
 The profit-sharing pool for fiscal year 2019 has been set by the Board at \$60,000, subject to meeting certain criteria related to total operating revenues, total recurring revenues and operating profit based on the March 31, 2019 audited year end results.
+The full bonus pool has been accrued for over the year.
 Payments under the profit-sharing plan are at the sole discretion of the Chief Executive Officer.